 Tedros Adhanom (former minister of health, Ethiopia).

 We are bringing vital public healthcare to a vast catchment area; in fact being the only public kids hospital in the entire region of East Africa means we are constantly running at over-capacity.
 These kids deserve our greatest attention, born into dire poverty through no fault of their own; please join us in providing medical care to East & Central Africa’s only public children’s hospital.
-We are also receiving patients from outside of Kenya, from the neighboring countries.
+We are also receiving patients from outside of Kenya, from the neighboring East African countries.

 See Full floor plans below.

 Currently there are only three public children’s hospitals in Sub Saharan Africa (pop.
 1bn): Red Cross Memorial, Cape Town, South Africa, 1956, Shoe4Africa 2015, Eldoret, Kenya, and most recently The Nelson Mandela Children’s, opened in September, 2017, in Johannesburg, South Africa..

 The mission of the Shoe4Africa Children’s Hospital is to attain the highest level of advanced paediatric safe and effective medical and surgical care.
 A teaching hospital that will help empower, educate & enable the future of a healthy East Africa.

 Little Titus gets a check up for his, now healthy, heart.